hashicorp/design-system/website/docs/components/application-state/partials/guidelines/guidelines.md

 ### Icon

-When set to true, the icon is displayed side by side with the title.
+When set, the icon is displayed side by side with the title.

 ![Showing an icon left of the title, with some body text below it.](/assets/components/application-state/application-state-icon-usage.png)